respinoza13/codepath-prework/README.md

-# Prework - *Change Background Color-inator*
+# Prework - *Background Color Change-inator*

 Submitted by: **Reynaldo Espinoza**

-**Change Background Color-inator** is an app that allows user to interface with a single button that changes the background color of the screen.
+**Background Color Change-inator** is an app that allows user to interface with a single button that changes the background color of the screen.

 Time spent: **1** hour spent in total